Wednesday, November 3, 2021

 Type IV: Principalities

 Principalities are understood to be the celestial bureaucrats of the angelarchy, as well as arbiters of cosmic law, executors of justice, scribes to the whims of fate, and keepers of sacred knowledge.
-Principalities appear as pale statue-like beings with blank eyes and elaborate flowing robes.
+Principalities appear as pale statue-like beings with blank eyes and flowing robes.
 They always manifest together in a prime-numbered group standing atop a golden cloud, waving banners, playing musical instruments, and writing in their books and scrolls.

 HD: 10 AC: 3 Move: 180’ Morale: 8 Attack: Pearlescent bow +1 (1d6) x 4